KatanPanel/web-ui/README.md

 The UI has several features such as visualization of data in real time such as use of resources and logs, handling of users, roles and servers.

 ## Installation
+Before starting, you will need to set up some environment variables, use the [.env.example](https://github.com/KatanPanel/katan-ui/blob/dev/.env.example) file as an example to define them.

 ### Docker
-It is recommended that you install the UI using Docker, it will make your life much easier and the installation will be very fast.\
+It is recommended that you install the UI using Docker, it will make your life much easier.\
 Follow the tutorial for installing the UI using Docker through the [Official Documentation](https://github.com/KatanPanel/katan-website).

 ### Self-Hosted